CP2406-2018-2/cp2406-project-IsabelleCarlsson/Spikes/Spike User Stories.md

 # Spike User Stories

-- A user needs motion sensors to react to triggering events so that the user can define conditions for them (TODO)
+- A user needs motion sensors to react to triggering events so that the user can define conditions for them (BUGGY)

 Estimate: 3 hours

+Note: Update csv file format

 ### Completed